PickYourOwn.org

 I keep a metal tablespoon sitting in a glass of ice water, then take a half spoonful of the mix and let it cool to room temperature on the spoon.
 If it thickens up to the consistency I like, then I know the jam is ready.
 If not, I mix in a little more pectin (about 1/4 to 1/2 of another package) and bring it to a boil again for 1 minute.

-Why?
-Otherwise, the fruit will often float to the top of the jar.
-This isn't a particular problem; you can always stir the jars later when you open them; but some people get fussy about everything being "just so", so I've included this step!
-Skipping this step won't affect the quality of the jam at all.
-I usually don't bother.
+The fruit will often float to the top of the jar.
+This isn't a particular problem; you can always stir the jars later when you open them; but some people get fussy about everything being "just so", just keep in mind that you can either give it a quick stir now, or 24 hours later invert the jars.

 Step 12 - Fill the jars and put the lid and rings on